AlexSischin/BankDepositPredictor/ANALYSIS.md

 ![img_34.png](img/img_34.png)

 Numeric data.
-It doesn't look much like a logistic function, so we'll derive a **polynomial series** of features from this one.
+We'll derive a **polynomial series** of features from this one.

 ### Campaign [12]